Solomon Yue

-Solomon Yue, Jr. (俞怀松, born May 7, 1959) is an American Republican Party activist and businessperson.
-He is vice chairman and CEO of the lobbying group Republicans Overseas and the national committeeman of the Republican Party of Oregon.
+Solomon Yue Jr. (俞怀松, born May 8, 1959) is an American Republican Party activist and businessperson.
+He is the founder and vice chairman and CEO of Republicans Overseas and a Republican national committeeman from Oregon Republican Party.

 Early life and business activities

-An immigrant from China, Yue became a businessman in the United States, based in Salem, Oregon.
+Yue was born in China and immigrated from China to the United States in 1980.
+He is a medical equipment wholesaler, based in Salem, Oregon.

 Republican Party activities

 Since 2000, Yue has been a Republican National Committee member from Oregon.
 As a Republican committeeman, Yue is part of the party's right wing, closely allied with the archconservative Jim Bopp, an Indiana RNC committeeman.
 In 2009, Yue and Bopp co-founded an RNC "conservative steering committee" and co-drafted a resolution that accused Republican President George W. Bush of supporting "socialism" by endorsing the federal rescue of the financial industry and auto industry, and criticized then President-elect Barack Obama for his economic stimulus plan.
 Yue also criticized Bush for his support of the Medicare Part D prescription-drug benefit.
 Yue later supported an RNC resolution that would require Republicans candidates to meet a purity test before obtaining party support, and another resolution in 2009 that claimed that the Democratic Party was "dedicated to restructuring American society along socialist ideals" and sought to require Republicans to label the Democratic Party as a "socialist" party.
 Yue clashed with RNC chairman Michael Steele and Oregon Republican Party chairman Bob Tiernan, who opposed many of his proposals.
 Yue and Bopp spearheaded an internal party fight to oust Steele from the national chairmanship.
 In 2010, Tiernan accused Yue of stirring up discord within the RNC and Oregon Republican Party; Yue, in turn, accused Tiernan of requiring "absolute loyalty."

 Yue was a delegate to the 2008 Republican National Convention, where he praised the party's ticket of John McCain and Sarah Palin.
-He was Oregon superdelegate to the 2012 Republican National Convention, pledged to Mitt Romney.
+In the 2012 Republican presidential primaries, he endorsed Mitt Romney, and was a superdelegate to the 2012 Republican National Convention.